Last updated on June 27th, 2022

 Offshore reels are made tough!
 They can be baitcasting or spinning reels.
-These durable, often more expensive reels, are designed to handle the harsh offshore conditions that would decimate other reels.
+These durable, often more expensive reels, are designed to handle the harshest offshore conditions, ones that would decimate other reels.

-Because of the enhanced saltwater corrosion protection they offer, It is not uncommon to pay over $1,000 for a good offshore fishing reel.
+Because of the enhanced saltwater corrosion protection they offer, It is not uncommon to pay over $1,000 for a top-of-the-line offshore fishing reel.
 However, you can pay much less than that if you are a smart bargain hunter.
-See Best Offshore Reel Deals.

 6. Conventional/Trolling Reels

-The important things to look for in a good trolling reel are heavy-duty graphite or machined aluminum construction, a smooth and powerful multi-disc drag system and large line capacity to handle prolonged combat with bigger and more powerful fish.
+The important things to look for in a good trolling reel are heavy-duty graphite or machined aluminum construction, a smooth and powerful multi-disc drag system and generous line capacity to handle prolonged combat with bigger and more powerful fish.

 Conventional reels come in either star or lever drag systems.
 Other features to look for in trolling/casting reels include a dual-speed reel, which lets you easily switch from fighting large, reel-smoking brutes like tuna and marlin to power-cranking up big fish from the bottom with the flick of a lever.

 7. Fly Fishing Reels

-There is also a variety of different styles of reels for fly fishing.
-For example, you have certain reels that were designed specifically for trout fishing, and then you have other reels that were designed to catch salmon.
+There is a variety of different styles of reels for fly fishing.
+For example, you have certain reels that are designed specifically for trout fishing, and then you have other reels that were designed to catch salmon.

 8. Centerpin Reels

-Two interesting features about these reels are that they are free-spooling and drag-free reels.
-This lets the line to pay out as the current pulls a “float”, or special bobber, downstream.
+Two interesting features of these reels are that they are free-spooling and drag-free reels.
+This lets the line payout as the current pulls a “float”, or special bobber, downstream.